Money, Marketing, and Patents: Fighting for control of Barbecue

 “The Salt Lake City, UT-based company plans to raise $400 million by offering 23.5 million shares (63% secondary) at a price range of $16 to $18.
 At the midpoint of the proposed range, Traeger would command a fully diluted market value of $2.2 billion.” – NASDAQ.com

 The question to ask is, how much are these companies worth?
 When I started floating the idea that they were both headed for sale, I suggested numbers that most people didn’t seem to believe.
 Earlier this year, two of Traeger’s private equity owners announced they were looking for a banker to handle its sale.
 The price suggested then was just over $3 billion.

 Weber has suggested that they are looking to raise between $4 and $6 billion with their IPO.
 I don’t personally see anything unusual with these numbers.
 Traeger valuing itself around half of Weber’s price is impressive.
 It shows how far this company has come since its rebirth in 2014.

 When financial analysts look at an impending IPO, they look for comparisons.
 Since there are currently no public companies in outdoor cooking, many have looked to Yeti for guidance.
 Yeti is a fall street darling.
 They are presently valued at over $8 billion.
 Could Weber or Traeger reach these heights?
 Stock analysts generally suffer from optimistic exuberance.

 The answer might be who is sexier.
 For those looking in from the outside, Traeger seems pretty sexy.
 Smoky barbecue, wood pellets, high-tech controllers, apps, and loads of accessories.
 Yes, Weber has a much bigger product portfolio, but it doesn’t seem to have the same appeal.
-Traeger has a cleaner, clearer messaging.
-It is possible that once the dust settles, that Traeger could be worth more than Weber, even if Weber commands more of the market space and earns more money.
+Traeger has cleaner, clearer messaging.
+It is possible that once the dust settles, Traeger could be worth more than Weber, even if Weber commands more of the market space and earns more money.